-Whilst this is a recommendation in user / owner domestic dwellings, a duty of care obligation should be considered in commercial bathroom or subletting situations.
-When in-service testing is undertaken the following performance checks shall be carried out.
 When commissioning/testing is due the following performance checks shall be carried out.
 When measuring any mixed water outlet temperature reading the sensing part of the thermometer probe must be fully submerged in the water When testing is due the following performance checks shall be carried out;

-- 1 Measure the mixed water temperature at the outlet. - 2 Carry out the cold water supply isolation test by isolating the cold water supply to the TMV, wait for five seconds if water is still flowing check that the temperature is below 46°C. - 3 If there is no significant change to the set outlet temperature (±2°C or less change from the original settings) and the fail-safe shut off is functioning, then the valve is working correctly and no further service work is required. - 4 If there is a residual flow during the commissioning or the annual verification (cold water supply isolation test), then this is acceptable providing the temperature of the water seeping from the valve is no more than 2°C above the designated maximum mixed water outlet temperature setting of the valve.
-Temperature readings should be taken at the normal flow rate after allowing for the system to stabilise - 5 If the Art 5213 thermostatic mixing valve has been adjusted or serviced it must be re-commissioned and re-tested in accordance with these instructions.
+- 1 Measure the mixed water temperature at the outlet. - 2 Carry out the cold water supply isolation test by isolating the cold water supply to the TMV, wait for five seconds if water is still flowing check that the temperature is below 46°C. - 3 If there is no significant change to the set outlet temperature (±2°C or less change from the original settings) and the fail-safe shut off is functioning, then the valve is working correctly and no further service work is required. - 4 If the performance falls outside of that acceptance criteria then service or adjust the valve in line with the these instructions.
+Temperature readings should be taken at the normal flow rate after allowing for the system to stabilise. - 5 If the Art 5213 thermostatic mixing valves has been adjusted or serviced it must be re-commissioned and re-tested in accordance with these instructions. - 6 Commissioning, maintenance and in-service test records must be kept for public buildings in accordance with any water safety plan.